DavideAlidosi/May9/ReadMe.txt

 youtube.com/c/May9

-A special tanks to Andrey Menshikov, for the hard work on our amazing MMtoKey, and to Pavel Korolyov for his Simple Connector.
+A special tanks to:
+Andrey Menshikov, for the hard work on our amazing MMtoKey Pavel Korolyov, for Simple Connector
+Thibault Houdon, for Helios
+Jefri Haryono, for Rain Curves From Edges